ba-inmoment/terraform_advanced_training/lab21-for_each.md

 Duration: 15 minutes

-So far, we've already used the count meta-argument to provision multiple copies of the same resource.
+So far, we've already used arguments to configure your resources.
+These arguments are used by the provider to specify things like the AMI to use, and the type of instance to provision.
+Terraform also supports a number of _Meta-Arguments_, which changes the way Terraform configures the resources.
+For instance, it's not uncommon to provision multiple copies of the same resource.
+We can do that with the _count_ argument.

 The count argument does however have a few limitations in that it is entirely dependent on the count index which can be shown by performing a `terraform state list`.

 A more mature approach to create multiple instances while keeping code DRY is to leverage Terraform's `for-each`.